mstapelberg/forge/forge/workflows/allegro_utils/README.md

 - **Metrics**: Additional validation metrics like tail MSE
 - **Callbacks**: Training callbacks for curriculum learning and gradient monitoring

+## Units policy for stress metrics/losses

+Many datasets store virial stress in eV/Å^3, while physics-based thresholds and reporting are often in GPa.
+To ensure numerical stability and fair comparisons to legacy baselines:

+- Internally, config-aware stress metrics compute in the GPa domain.
+- By default, the returned per-sample loss values are converted back to match the input units (eV/Å^3 if inputs are eV/Å^3).
+This keeps your existing stress loss coefficients meaningful.
+- You can control this behavior via `loss_return_units` in `ConfigAwareStressHuber`:
+  - `match_inputs` (default): return loss in the same units as inputs
+  - `eVa3`: force return in eV/Å^3
+  - `GPa`: force return in GPa

+Additionally, `PressureMAE` and `VonMisesMAE` expose differentiable per-batch values (`last_batch_value`) so they can optionally be included in the optimized loss by setting a non-zero `coeff` in the metrics manager.

 ## Key Components

 ### 1. Data Module (`data_v3.py`)